-When the Wheels Came Off: David Bowie’s ‘Tonight’ and ‘Never Let Me Down’
+David Bowie’s ‘Tonight’ and ‘Never Let Me Down’: When the Wheels Came Off

-“I suppose the most obvious thing,” Bowie conceded, “is that there’s not the usual amount of writing on it from me.
+“I suppose the most obvious thing,” he later conceded, “is that there’s not the usual amount of writing on it from me.
 I wanted to keep my hand in, so to speak, and go back in the studio – but I didn’t really feel as if I had enough new things of my own because of the tour.
-I can’t write on tour, and there wasn’t really enough preparation afterwards to write anything that I felt was really worth putting down, and I didn’t want to put out things that ‘would do’ so there are two or three that I felt were good things to do and the other stuff.”
+I can’t write on tour, and there wasn’t really enough preparation afterwards to write anything that I felt was really worth putting down, and I didn’t want to put out things that ‘would do.’
+So there are two or three that I felt were good things to do, and the other stuff.”

-Aside from writing with Pop again, Bowie said ‘Tonight’ “gave me a chance, like ‘Pin-Ups’ did a few years ago, to do some covers that I always wanted to do.
+Aside from writing with Iggy Pop again, David Bowie said Tonight “gave me a chance, like Pin-Ups did a few years ago, to do some covers that I always wanted to do.
 ‘God Only Knows’ I first did – or tried to do – with Ava Cherry and that crowd the Astronettes when I tried to develop them into a group.
 Nothing came of that!
 I still have the tapes, though.
-It sounded such a good idea at the time and I never had the chance to do it with anybody else again, so I thought I’d do it myself…it might be a bit saccharine, I suppose.”
+It sounded such a good idea at the time and I never had the chance to do it with anybody else again, so I thought I’d do it myself. … It might be a bit saccharine, I suppose.”

 Bowie’s relative lack of engagement was further reflected in his decision to restrict most of his tracks to vocal performances.
 “I very much left everybody else to it.
 I must say, I just came in with the songs and the ideas and how they should be played and then watched them put it all together.
 It was great!
 I didn’t work very hard in those terms,” he admitted.
 “I feel very guilty about it!
 I did five or six pieces of writing and I sing a lot … It was nice not to be involved in that way.”